gumaerc-testorg/3.020-spring-2021/content/pages/schedule.md

 - Entropy and spontaneous processes
 - Molecular interactions and enthalpy
-- Scope of thermodynamics - matter at equilibrium
+- Scope of thermodynamics, matter at equilibrium
-- Use of thermodynamics - phase diagrams and other maps
+- Use of thermodynamics, phase diagrams and other maps
-- CALPHAD and Thermocalc
+- CALPHAD and Thermo-Calc

 {{< tdclose >}}{{< tdopen >}}
 Ferrie: *Statistical Physics for Babies*